One Year of Being a Full-time Artist

 Five things I would say to Past Me, the Me that stood at the threshold of a new beginning doing arguably one of the scariest things I’ve ever done:

-• You don’t have to see the full path in order to take the next step.
-Sometimes the next step, leads to another step that turns into your next opportunity, without you even knowing
+You don’t have to see the full path in order to take the next step.
+Sometimes that next step, leads to something unexpected that turns into your next opportunity, without you even knowing

 This month marks one-year since I left my 22-year association career.
 I say I left to pursue my art but that’s only partially true.
 My catalyst for leaving was a new job offer, I’d been recruited by a different medical association to serve as their Director of Member Engagement.
 My brain told me that was the safe choice, but my nervous system told me something vastly different.
 The thought of walking away entirely excited me; the thought of picking up where I left off somewhere else filled me with dread.
 I felt it in my stomach, loud, thick, and heavy.
 And for once, I listened.

-Looking back the first several months were filled with fear and anxiety.
+Understandably, there was a lot of fear and anxiety in the the first several months.
+3 am panic made me question whether I’d ruined my life.
 There was grief for a career I’d long thought I wanted, and grief for who I was as a professional.
 Fear of the unknown, fear of what I’d do next, and fear of what happens when the money runs out.
 The pressure of not wanting to get it wrong, not wanting to make a single misstep, sitting heavy on my chest, I cried in my car.
 A lot.
-I reminded myself that I was lucky to be crying in my car, because it meant I was doing something brave and taking a risk in pursuing something I had no idea would work (still don’t!).
-Despite it all, I never once regretted my decision to not accept that other job offer.
-And I still believe I’m lucky because I get to try this; there aren’t a lot of people who get this opportunity.
+But despite it all, every single morning I woke up excited.
+There was fear and anxiety, but never ever dread.
+I held firm to the belief that I was lucky to cry in my car, because it meant I was doing something brave and taking a risk in pursuing something I had no idea would work (still don’t!).
+Despite it all, I never once regretted my decision to decline that other job.
+And I still believe I’m lucky because I get to try this; there aren’t a lot of people who get this opportunity and that is not lost on me.

 But at some point in the last year I stopped being afraid.
 The anxiety eased.
-And I stopped expecting myself to know what to do in an entirely unknown landscape.
-I’m not rich, money fluctuates, and I still don’t always know what my next step is.
+I stopped expecting myself to know what to do in an entirely unknown landscape.
+I realized that over the last year there are a lot of things I didn’t know how to do, but I figured them out.
+Things like buying my own insurance plan, or forming an LLC (this part still confuses me but the literal act of the formation is done, and that’s a win!).
+Money fluctuates, unexpected bills happen, and I still don’t always know what my next step is.
+Imposter syndrome is real, and I struggle with it.
 But when my chest starts to feel heavy again, I remind myself that I don’t have to have it all figured out.
 Future Me will know what to do when the time comes because Past Me bet on herself and made a life-changing choice without knowing what came next.